5 effective social media campaigns from Science and Engineering

 A potentially great way of reaching new audiences and raising the awareness of your organisation is on social media.

-Having well managed and optimised social media pages is an important starting point but using specific social media campaigns can certainly help your organisation to reach its objectives.
+Having well-managed and optimised social media pages is an important starting point.
+The next step is using specific social media campaigns, which can certainly help your organisation reach its objectives.

-A social media campaign is a coordinated marketing effort across one or more of your social channels, that increases the chances of the target audience taking a certain action that supports your organisation in achieving a specific goal.
+A social media campaign is a coordinated marketing effort across one or more of your social channels.
+It aims to increase the chances of the target audience taking a certain action that helps achieving a specific goal.
+For example, encouraging your audience to check a new blog post or register for a webinar.

 What makes an effective social media campaign?

-- Setting Goals – these could be increase brand awareness, encourage social engagement, generate leads, drive sales etc.
+- Setting Goals – these could be to increase brand awareness, encourage social engagement, generate leads, drive sales, etc.

 - Focus intensely on your audience and break them down into specific buyer personas